dzmitry-lahoda/lahoda-xyz/resume/it.md

 [Windows desktop application](https://www.youtube.com/watch?v=Iuqq1RdgY0A&list=PLdK8AlEjocsVVJfXTdzvzHBNrR31DNS8n) to show and analyze measurement data from car sensors.

 * Improved code practices and performance, reduced technical debt
-* Made synchronous blocking mutable state components into asynchronous reactive non-blocking immutable
+* Made synchronous blocking mutable state components into asynchronous reactive non-blocking immutable.
+* Did for 1 month as side effect of doing other feature what the whole team was doing for half year.
 * Shared practices with the team about testing, process, collaboration, documentation.
 * Report reviews of components for performance, usability, stability, concurrency, and scalability, reported in various forms
 * Fixed bugs of in-memory data synchronization within engineering instruments and in the custom plugin system
-* Worked with teams from Germany and visited them regularly.
-Worked hard to make all collaboration online and transparent
-* Was in the stream of 5 developers, within 40 people project.
 * WPF, XAML

 ### 06.06.2015 - 31.08.2017, full-time.
 [Legal eDiscovery server engine](https://legal.thomsonreuters.com/en/products/ediscovery-point)